Sigma Alpha Epsilon: History

 In the 1870s and early 1880s, more than a score of new chapters were formed.
 Older chapters died as fast as new ones were established.
 By 1886, the fraternity had chartered 49 chapters, but few were active.
-The first northern chapter had been established at Pennsylvania College (now Gettysburg College in Gettysburg, Pennsylvania), in 1883, and a second was placed at Mount Union College in Alliance, Ohio two years later.
+The first chapter north of the Mason Dixon Line had been established at Pennsylvania College (now Gettysburg College in Gettysburg, Pennsylvania), in 1883, and a second was placed at Mount Union College in Alliance, Ohio two years later.